-Elia Barceló's setup is funny and feminist, and raises questions of what it means to be "male" or "female"—prescient, considering this novel was published in Spanish twenty-five years ago.
+Author Elia Barceló's setup is funny and feminist, and it raises questions of what it means to be "male" or "female"—prescient, considering this novel was first published twenty-five years ago.
 The anniversary is being celebrated now with the first English-language edition, translated by veteran sci-fi translators Yolanda Molina-Gavilán and Andrea Bell, who also provide a critical introduction.

 Biography of Author(s)

 - "Beyond its obvious provocative intention, it is a good science fiction novel, with certain ecological dyes and a powerful reflection on the power of language."

 - "Feminist science fiction, current and angry, written—as is usual with Elia Barceló—in a diaphanous, translucent, and fresh prose."